Kernix13/rural-homestead/README.md

 Eventually, I want to turn it into a homestead and as off-grid as possible.
 The plan after getting my prefab cabin is to:

 - Build out buildings as needed,
-- get all/most of my power from solar,
+- Get all/most of my power from solar panels,
 - Grow as much food as I can,
 - Raise chickens,
 - Fish, hunt, and trap as much meat as I can,